8ctopus/sciter-demo/README.md

 If library relies on extended/obscure features then it will need either porting or an external porting layer. [*](https://sciter.com/forums/topic/supported-javascript-graph-library/#post-71280)

+### jquery

+jQuery does not work in Sciter as JQuery was designed to support specific browsers, but [zepto.js](https://zeptojs.com/), a lightweight port of jQuery, works.

 ## animations

 [Lottie](https://lottiefiles.com/) animations are supported.